-A stakeholder is defined as any individual, organization or group that may be affected by the project or has an interest in the project and its impacts.
+It is important that special efforts are made to identify disadvantaged and vulnerable stakeholders who may be differently or disproportionately affected by the project, or who may find it difficult to participate in the engagement and development process.
 Stakeholder identification is an ongoing process and will require regular review and updating.
 The Stakeholder Engagement Plan (SEP) has been prepared for this project to identify project stakeholders and determine the methods of engagement for the future of the project.
 More detailed information is provided in the SEP.